evlaV/steamos-atomupd/doc/client.md

 location.
 It doesn't apply the update.

 So we can run the client in query mode every hour or so.
-Additionally, we can have an UI that is notified when a update file is created, and can then notify the user that a new version is available.
+Additionally, we can have a UI that is notified when an update file is created, and can then notify the user that a new version is available.
 The user could then decide to update now.
 Or could also do nothing.
 On shutdown, we could also prompt the user again and propose to update.

-Not that the update in itself (ie. casync):
+Note that the update in itself (i.e. casync):
 - is CPU intensive, so we can't really run it in the background
 - downloading and applying the update are mixed together, so we can't download data in the background, and then "only" write it to disk when the user says